Tunja: History

-Pre-Columbian era
+Pre-Colombian era

 The earliest evidence of human population on the Altiplano Cundiboyacense has been dated to approximately 12.000 years ago.
 Homus Tequendama inhabited the area by 6375 BCE.
 Archeologists have found human skeletons including arm bones in the area.
 Many archaeological discoveries were found in the area of the present-day city, dated to approximately 150 BCE.

 During the 1st millennium AD, the territory was inhabited by the Muisca, who spoke Chibcha and emigrated from Central America through Panama to the Andean Region.
 The Muisca developed their own religion, calendar and mythology.

 According to those myths, it was the brutal cacique and prophet Goranchacha who moved the capital for the northern Muisca from Ramiriquí to Tunja, then called Hunza.

 Early Muisca

 An era when frequent battles among cacicazgos took place, peace was proposed for the region and an agreement was made among caciques to choose a supreme chief to rule them all.
 Hunzahúa, who came from Ramiriqui, was elected.
 The capital of his confederation was named Hunza.
 Hunzahúa took the title of hoa ("great lord", the same meaning as psihipqua who ruled from Muyquytá), and reign over the lands from the Chicamocha to Fusagasugá and from the Llanos de San Juan to Panche and Muzo frontiers, including Vélez territory.
 This helped to unify the Muisca, especially with respect to their language and religion, until zipa Saguamanchica broke this unity due to differences with the cacique of Guatavita.